joapuiib/mkdocs-data-plugin/README.md

 # mkdocs-data-plugin
-__MkDocs Data Plugin__ is a plugin for [MkDocs](https://www.mkdocs.org/) that allows reading data from separate external markup files and use it in your Markdown pages.
+__MkDocs Data Plugin__ is a plugin for [MkDocs](https://www.mkdocs.org/) that allows reading data from markup files and use it in your Markdown pages.

 Currently supported formats: